ohsu-computational-biology/tcr_sequencing_tools/README.md

 ===========

 ## Copy Files
-The Core places the files on their IGL server, mpssr.
+The Core places the files on their IGL server, nix (formerly mpssr).
 You will need access to this server in order to copy files to exacloud.

-1. Use scp or rsync to copy the fastq files from the Core's IGL server (mpssr) to the fastqs\_from\_core directory on ExaCloud.
+1. Use scp or rsync to copy the fastq files from the Core's IGL server (nix) to the fastqs\_from\_core directory on ExaCloud.
 For example:

      ```
      ~% pwd